- Decide what program you would like to enroll in at Saint Paul College

 If you have already completed reading, English, math or writing courses at another college your assessments could be waived.
 If we have already received your official transcript: send an E-mail to the Transfer Center.

 If you took the ACT exam, your assessments could be waived.
-To determine if you can be exempt from taking all or portions of the assessment based on documentation of subject area test scores on the ACT test, please refer to: Minnesota State Colleges and Universities Procedure 3.3.1, Part 6, Subpart C. An unofficial copy of your ACT test score can be brought to Enrollment Services or the Transfer Center for review.
+To determine if you can be exempt from taking all or portions of the assessment based on documentation of subject area test scores on the ACT test, please refer to: Minnesota State Colleges and Universities Procedure 3.3.1, Part 6, Subpart C. An unofficial copy of your ACT test score can be brought to Enrollment Services for review.